 When inspecting an electric panel in an unoccupied house the inspector will test all circuit breakers that are marked with the word test on the breaker.

 Branch Wiring: Visible Branch Wiring

-Copper, Cloth sheathed w/o ground, Non-metalic sheathed (Romex), Cloth sheathed w/ ground At the time of the inspection, the predominant, visible branch wiring appeared to be in good condition.
+Copper, Non-metalic sheathed (Romex)

+At the time of the inspection, the predominant, visible branch wiring appeared to be in good condition.
 Any visible defects will be listed separately in the report.